DaniRieker/terraform-provider-akeyless/docs/data-sources/static_secret.md

 - `path` (String) The path where the secret is stored.
 Defaults to the latest version.

+### Optional

+- `get_metadata` (Boolean) Should the metadata like description and tags be given back?
+Defaults to false.

 ### Read-Only

+- `description` (String) Description of the object
 - `id` (String) The ID of this resource.
+- `tags` (Set of String) List of the tags attached to this secret.
+To specify multiple tags use argument multiple times: -t Tag1 -t Tag2
 - `value` (String, Sensitive) The secret contents.
 - `version` (Number) The version of the secret.